shoui520/shoui520.github.io/docs/yomichan.md

 #### Indicator and progress bar colors

 Alternatively, if you don't like the current color of the indicator and bar, you can change it rather than removing it.
-You can add the psuedo-class selector and custom property below:
+You can add the pseudo-class selector and custom property below:

 ```css
 :root {